bloominstituteoftechnology/node-api3-project/README.md

 # Building an API using a Node.js and Express

-This challenge allows you to practice the concepts you learned in this module.
+In this challenge you will practice the concepts learned in this module.

 ## Instructions

 **Read these instructions carefully.
-Understand exactly what is expected before starting this Challenge.**
+Understand exactly what is expected before starting.**

-You are allowed to collaborate with other peers.
-However, you are encouraged to follow the twenty-minute rule and seek support from your PM and Instructor in your cohort's help channel.
+You are allowed, and **encouraged**, to collaborate with other peers.
+Please follow the twenty-minute rule, before seeking support from your PM and Instructor.

 ## Description

-In this challenge, you will **design** and build an API that sitisfies the requirements listed as the Minimum Viable Product.
+In this challenge, you will **design** and build an API that sitisfies the requirements listed below under the `Minimum Viable Product` section.

 ## Project Set Up